groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/djvu-to-pps.md

         - icon: "far fa-file-DJVU"
           title: " About DJVU File Format"
           content: |
             DjVu, pronounced as “déjà vu”, is a graphics file format intended for scanned documents and books especially those which contain the combination of text, drawings, images and photographs.
 It was developed by AT&T Labs.
 It uses multiple techniques like image layer separation of text and background images, progressive loading, arithmetic coding and lossy compression for bitonal images.
-Since DJVU file can contain compressed yet high-quality colour images, photographs, text, and drawings and can be saved in less space therefore, it's used on web as eBooks, manuals, newspapers, ancient documents, etc.

           link: "https://docs.fileformat.com/image/djvu/"

     format:
         # format loop
-        - icon: "far fa-file-PPS"
+        - icon: "far fa-file-powerpoint"
           title: " About PPS File Format"
           content: |
             PPS, PowerPoint Slide Show, files are created using Microsoft PowerPoint for Slide Show purpose.
 PPS file reading and creation is supported by Microsoft PowerPoint 97-2003.
 The more latest version of this file format is PPSX which is based on Office OpenXML standards.
 PPS files can still be read by latest versions of Microsoft PowerPoint, but newly created files can only be saved in PPSX file format.
 When a PPS file is shared with another user and opened, it starts as Powerpoint show unlike PPT file which opens in editable mode.

           link: "https://docs.fileformat.com/presentation/pps/"